-The company conforms with the requirement of the standard to consult with local communities and indigenous peoples in a way that allows them to express their views and it has in place some measures that contribute to progress in the management of its impact on community health and safety.
-The company has an informal approach to management of community and contributing to economic development of local communities and indigenous peoples.
-It could formalise various aspects of the principle including training under this principle.
+The company conforms with the requirement of the standard to consult with local communities and indigenous peoples in a way that allows them to express their views.
+It has in place some measures that contribute to progress in the management of its impact on community health and safety, contributing to economic development of local communities and indigenous peoples and now also formalising aspects of training under this principle.
 A number of standards are not relevant for the non-mining context.